davidbowland/form-submit/README.md

 * `formSubmit.validation.isPhone(<value>, [format], [generalSeparators])`
    ex: `formSubmit.validation.isPhone('(123)456-7890')` or `formSubmit.validation.isPhone('123-456-7890', '900-900-0000')`
    * Returns true if the value matches the phone format, otherwise returns false
-   Format string uses `0` for any digit and `9` for digits excluding zero.
-General separator argument should be true if non-digits in the format string should be ignored.
+   * Format string uses `0` for any digit and `9` for digits excluding zero
+   * General separator argument should be true if non-digits in the format string should be ignored

 * `formSubmit.validation.isZip(<value>)`
    ex: `formSubmit.validation.isZip('90210')`